bakpakin/Fennel/style.md

 are used to making the big end point to the larger value, which doesn't work in prefix notation.
 But in Fennel, the `<` operator can take any number of arguments, so it's really asking whether the arguments are in increasing order.
-The `>` operator asks whether the numbers are in decreasing order, which is less intuitive.
+The `>` operator asks whether the arguments are sorted in reverse order, which is less intuitive.

 Do not use `#(this-style)` syntax for functions longer than a single